CYGNUS-RD/mycondor/README.md

 ```
 Now you are up and running.
 On in the notebook/container move in the direcrory with your code. if you are using the container the **/home/submituser/** is a permanent directory to share data/code  with you hosting server

-to access and test your code, follow the instructions below for more details:
+to submit your code, follow the instructions below for more details:

 * condor@INFN [https://codimd.infn.it/s/VD3RWisM6#Submitting-a-demo-job](https://codimd.infn.it/s/VD3RWisM6#Submitting-a-demo-job)
 * file IO [https://codimd.infn.it/s/pbisNdDlN](https://codimd.infn.it/s/pbisNdDlN) [esempio](https://github.com/CYGNUS-RD/cygno/blob/main/dev/presigned.py)